nextgis/docs_ngweb/source/webmaps_admin.rst

    “Create resource” dialog for Web Map

 Enter Web Map display name that will be visible in the administrator interface and in the Web Map viewer.
+(You can set up a title to be displayed in Web Map viewer in the `Settings tab <https://docs.nextgis.com/docs_ngweb/source/webmaps_admin.html#ngw-map-settings>`_.)

 “Keyname” field is optional.